 Sofitel Le Louise

 Having had our fill of Christmas delights and tasty treats we wondered back tired but happy.
-The lights of our hotel were a welcome sight and following a night-cap from the bar, we snuggled into what is possibly the most comfortable bed I have ever slept in, for a very good night’s sleep knowing that an equally good breakfast awaited us in the morning.
+The lights of our hotel, the 5 star Sofitel Le Louise, were a welcome sight and following a night-cap from the bar, we snuggled into what is possibly the most comfortable bed I have ever slept in, for a very good night’s sleep knowing that an equally good breakfast awaited us in the morning.

 Galeries Royales Saint-Hubert